ARKTIK-ARKITEK/ARKTIK-Access/README.md

-# Welcome to ARKTIK Access,
+# Welcome to ARKTIK Access
-the public-facing hub of the ARKTIK ecosystem.
+The public-facing hub of the ARKTIK ecosystem.
 Here we unite execution-based learning, structured membership, and community engagement to build a sovereign, sustainable future aligned with our faith-driven values.
 ARKTIK Access is your landing point for everything ARKTIK – from educational pathways and local microfarm projects to governance documents and lifestyle activities – all centered on stewardship, integrity, and resilience.